Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 3. Add optional multiverse repos in `/etc/apt/sources.list`.
 Uncomment each line in this file that ends in multiverse.

-4. Add optional rep to get PHP7.1 material: `add-apt-repository -y ppa:ondrej/php && apt-get update -y`
+4. Add optional repo to get PHP7.1 material: `add-apt-repository -y ppa:ondrej/php && apt-get update -y`

 ## Software Dependencies <a id="package-installation"></a>